sethwv/game-thumbs/README.md

 - `REQUEST_TIMEOUT` prevents hanging on slow/unresponsive external services
 - `SERVER_TIMEOUT` prevents zombie connections from accumulating
 - Use `NODE_ENV=development` for detailed error messages and stack traces in API responses
+- When `LOG_TO_FILE=true`, logs are written to files in `./logs` directory with automatic rotation (~100KB per file)
+- Log files are named `app-YYYY-MM-DD-NNN.log` and old files are automatically cleaned up
+- File logs always include full timestamps and stack traces (regardless of console settings)

 ## API Endpoints